 Easy Cases?
 Hardly.

-The real difficulty with animal bite cases is that it can be difficult to recover an amount that matches up with the injury.
+According to the Law Offices of Ronald A. Ramos, P.C. site, the real difficulty with animal bite cases is that it can be difficult to recover an amount that matches up with the injury.
 Insurance companies look at a number of factors when evaluating how much to pay somebody who is injured.
 Traditionally, one of the factors they consider is the amount of the medical bills and the extent of the treatment.
 With an animal bite, however, there may not be much treatment.
 As a result, the offer from the insurance company is often low.
 But the amount of treatment received, is not really a good measure of the damage.